arasuramanan/Dashboard_React/README.md

 # Daisy UI Admin Dashboard Template - DashWind
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-This is a free admin dashboard template that uses **Daisy UI** and React js.
+This is a admin dashboard that uses **Daisy UI** and React js.
 It has **fully customizable and themable CSS**  CSS and is powered by Tailwind CSS utility classes.
 Additionally, it comes with **redux toolkit** and other libraries already set up.

 ## Preview